-The amount of your tuition is entered in field 320 of Schedule 11.
+Enter the amount of your tuition in field 320 of Schedule 11.

 Transfer or Carry Forward

-Depending on how much tax you owe, you may need to use all of your credits, or maybe you just need to use some of them.
-In the scenario when you do not need to use all of your credits, you have the option to transfer them to someone else or carry them forward for your use in the future.
+Depending on how much tax you owe, you may need to use some, or all, of your credits, so if you don’t need them all, you have the option to transfer them to someone else or carry them forward for your use in the future.

-You can also carry forward for a future year the part of your 2018 tuition amount you cannot use and have not transferred for the year.
-Once you carry it forward, you then cannot transfer it.
+Carry Forward: You can also carry forward for a future year the part of your 2018 tuition amount you can’t use and have not transferred for the year.
+Keep in mind, however, that once you carry it forward, you then can’t transfer it.